istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 In order to support Istio's traffic routing capabilities, traffic leaving a pod may be routed differently than when a sidecar is not deployed.

-For HTTP based traffic, traffic is routed based on the `Host` header.
+For HTTP-based traffic, traffic is routed based on the `Host` header.
 This may lead to unexpected behavior if the destination IP and `Host` header are not aligned.
 For example, a request like `curl 1.2.3.4 -H "Host: httpbin.default"` will be routed to the `httpbin` service, rather than `1.2.3.4`.

-For Non-HTTP based traffic (including HTTPS), Istio does not have access to an `Host` header, so routing decisions are based on the Service IP address.
+For Non HTTP-based traffic (including HTTPS), Istio does not have access to an `Host` header, so routing decisions are based on the Service IP address.

 One implication of this is that direct calls to pods (for example, `curl <POD_IP>`), rather than Services, will not be matched.
 While the traffic may be [passed through](/docs/tasks/traffic-management/egress/egress-control/#envoy-passthrough-to-external-services), it will not get the full Istio functionality